 Home

-Founded in 1712 and remain a family of worship today.
+Founded in 1712 and Remains a House of Worship to This Day

 Welcome to Holy Trinity Episcopal Church